KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-EMTValencia by TheRaulXP](https://github.com/TheRaulXP/MMM-EMTValencia)

 1. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-2. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: Found `require('http')` in file `node_helper.js`: Replace 'http' by 'node:http'.
+3. Recommendation: Found `require('http')` in file `node_helper.js`: Replace 'http' by 'node:http'.
-5. Warning: No LICENSE file.
+4. Warning: No LICENSE file.
-6. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-EnergyMonitor by deg0nz](https://github.com/deg0nz/MMM-EnergyMonitor)